Are cat wheels safe featured image

 6. Safety Lock Mechanism

 A safety lock is your cat’s unseen trainer, keeping the wheel stationary during initial training sessions until they are fully ready for solo runs.
-Models like the Athlecat Cat Exercise Wheel come equipped with this essential feature.
+Models like the Homegroove Cat Exercise Wheel come equipped with this essential feature.

 7. Correct Assembly